ideal preferences

 (NEW) BOLEX H16 REFLEX

-I was no exception — I started by acquiring two movie cameras.
-The first, a 1975 Beaulieu 4008 ZM II, is in pristine condition and is considered the best among professional Super 8 cameras, according to Google.
+I’m no exception — I started by acquiring two movie cameras.
+The first one is the Beaulieu 4008 ZM II from 1975, which is in excellent condition and considered one of the best professional Super 8 cameras, according to Google.

-I also added a unique K3 Super camera to my collection, which shoots in Super 16 format.
-Naturally, I began incorporating both into wedding shoots.
-My goal is to blend digital and analog footage to bring creative ideas to life and enhance the authenticity of wedding films and music videos.
+I also added a unique K3 Super camera to my collection, which shoots in the Super 16 format.
+My goal is to combine digital and analog footage to bring creative ideas to life and enhance the authenticity of wedding films and music videos.
+I also offer the option to film your entire wedding day on classic film.

-Most recently, I acquired a Swiss Bolex H16 Reflex with a full set of 1957 lenses.
-It works perfectly, and I'm currently testing it — soon it will be in full use.
+Most recently, I acquired the Swiss Bolex H16 Reflex with a complete set of 1957 lenses.
+It works perfectly, and I’m currently testing it — soon, it will be in full use.
+For now, I haven't used the 16mm for weddings yet, as it's more professional, and weddings are better captured with the warm, intimate atmosphere of Super 8.

-It’s no secret that Kodak paused film production for a time, but thanks to Quentin Tarantino, Martin Scorsese, Christopher Nolan, and their love for Kodak film, production resumed.
-Today, Kodak is once again manufacturing Super 8mm and Super 16mm film.
+It’s no secret that Kodak paused film production for a while, but thanks to Quentin Tarantino, Martin Scorsese, Christopher Nolan, and their love for Kodak film, production resumed.
+Today, Kodak once again produces Super 8mm and Super 16mm film.

-I’ve added these film formats to my wedding packages so you can experience a true vintage atmosphere — a fusion of modern filmmaking with a distinctly American retro style!
-After all, no digital camera, no matter how advanced, can recreate the warmth and character of real celluloid.
+I’ve added SUPER 8 as a separate wedding package so you can experience the true vintage atmosphere — blending modern filmmaking with a distinctly American retro style!
+After all, no digital camera, no matter how advanced, can replicate the warmth and character of real celluloid.

 I truly believe this approach will resonate and attract many admirers.

-I just wanted to say — I’m a huge fan of film.
-Some of the world’s most iconic directors are too.
-But I specialize in wedding cinematography, and I really want to bring a little bit of that movie magic we see in theaters into your wedding film.
+I’ll be straight with you — I’m a huge fan of film, and many of the world’s most iconic directors are, too.
+But I specialize in wedding cinematography, and I want to bring a little of that movie magic we see in theaters into your wedding film.

-Just imagine: the Christmas lights are glowing, snow is falling outside, you’re all gathered around the fireplace, and you decide to rewatch your wedding film — and this little miracle becomes reality.
-Whether it’s on a giant TV or a projector (by the way, I highly recommend using a digital projector and a white wall to recreate the crackling magic of an old attic film projector — just like back in the day).
+Just imagine: the Christmas lights are glowing, snow is falling outside, you’re gathered around the fireplace, and you decide to rewatch your wedding film — and this little piece of magic becomes reality.
+Whether it's on a giant TV or a projector (by the way, I highly recommend using a digital projector and a white wall to recreate the crackling magic of an old attic projector, just like in the good old days).

-Sip something warm, hold your beloved close — and just watch.
+Sip something warm, hold your loved one close — and just watch.

 We use the latest KODAK VISION3 film.
 Our cameras are fully serviced by respected experts in Los Angeles, and we shoot exclusively on negative film.

-Photography is beautiful — but it’s just a single frame, and albums are often hard to revisit.
-The magic of cinema is about capturing people at their most beautiful and alive.
+The magic of cinema lies in capturing people at their most beautiful and alive.

-Take care of yourselves and your loved ones, book your wedding dates, and let’s create your personal masterpiece together.
+Take care of yourselves and your loved ones, book your wedding date, and let’s create your personal masterpiece together.

 Kosta